 The wings of the hip belt are quite wide, a full 7 inches which help distribute the load around your hips for better comfort.
-The front of the hip belt has top and bottom straps that can be adjusted independently to match the curvature of your hips, for example if they flare out on the bottom.
-This helps prevent the hip belt from slipping below the knobby protrusion of your hip bone called the iliac crest, so that the load remains on your hips and is not transferred to your shoulders.
+The front of the hip belt has top and bottom straps that can be adjusted independently to match the curvature of your hips, for example, if they flare out on the bottom.
+This helps prevent the hip belt from slipping below the knobby protrusion of your hip bone called the iliac crest so that the load remains on your hips and is not transferred to your shoulders.
 It’s a phenomenal hip belt and doesn’t slip or loosen when worn.

 The Fusion 50 also comes with two hip belt pockets, sized for storing a small camera, bug dope, or Aqua Mira bottles.
 These have durable solid fabric faces and close with zippers that provide very secure storage.

-This combination of shoulder yoke, spine, and hip belt works remarkably well on the Fusion 50, providing a solid carry that feels like it a single unified frame even though its been assembled from separate components so it can be custom fit to your body’s dimensions.
+This combination of shoulder yoke, spine, and hip belt works remarkably well on the Fusion 50, providing a solid carry that feels like it a single unified frame even though it’s been assembled from separate components so it can be custom-fit to your body’s dimensions.
 It’s an impressive piece of engineering, that gives the Fusion 50 the ability to carry much heavier loads than other ultralight style backpacks that weigh three pounds or less.

-The Six Moon Designs Fusion 50 Backpack is a lightweight backpack (2 pounds 14 ounces) that is designed for long distance backpacking and multi-day backpacking trips capable of carrying over 40 pound loads.
-With an adjustable length frame, multiple length hip belt sizes, and female friendly shoulder pads available, you can really dial in a custom fit with the Fusion 50 without paying for a custom-made pack.
+The Six Moon Designs Fusion 50 Backpack is a lightweight backpack (2 pounds 14 ounces) that is designed for long-distance backpacking and multi-day backpacking trips capable of carrying over 40-pound loads.
+With an adjustable length frame, multiple length hip belt sizes, and female-friendly shoulder pads available, you can really dial in a custom fit with the Fusion 50 without paying for a custom-made pack.
 While the Fusion 50 excels in carrying heavier loads, it also compresses quite well for simple overnights and technical day hikes.

-If you’re looking for a new backpack and considering other lightweight packs in 50-65 liter range weighing 2-3 pounds, I’d encourage you to put the Six Moon Designs Fusion Packs on your short list.
-The Fusion frame and suspension system is so much more capable and comfortable than comparable packs that you’ll quickly see the logic of its unique design.
+If you’re looking for a new backpack and considering other lightweight packs in 50-65 liter range weighing 2-3 pounds, I’d encourage you to put the Six Moon Designs Fusion Packs on your shortlist.
+The Fusion frame and suspension system are so much more capable and comfortable than comparable packs that you’ll quickly see the logic of its unique design.
 Add in the ability to adjust the torso length and select a hip belt that fits your dimensions, and the rest will be history.